Newsflash: there’s no better time than spring to have a wardrobe clear out.

 That said, it’s completely up to you how you want to do it based on the size of your wardrobe and how strict you feel like being!

-Either way, my advice would be to stick to key womenswear staples and build your capsule wardrobe around them, depending on the season and upcoming weather forecast.
+Either way, our advice would be to stick to key womenswear staples and build your capsule wardrobe around them, depending on the season and upcoming weather forecast.

 Your next job is to organise your wardrobe according to your “Keep” piles.